ubemacapuno/random-dropzone-api/README.md

 ## How It's Made:

 **Tech used:**
-JavaScript/Node/Express, HTML, CSS, and API hosting on <a target="_blank" href="\https://random-rebirth-island-api.herokuapp.com/random">Herokuapp.com</a>.
+JavaScript/Node/Express, HTML, CSS, and API hosting on Herokuapp.com.

 To use this repository, please be sure to install the proper packages with <strong>npm -install</strong>.